ethitter-ops/docker-images/README.md

 ## Use

-See this project's container registry.
+See this project's container registry for available images.